ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

+Valid file share and mount target names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+File share names must begin with a lowercase letter.
+{: important}

 For more information about the arguments and attributes, see [ibm_is_share](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_share){: external}.

 ### Updating attributes of a mount target with Terraform